GSA/digitalgov.gov/content/posts/2015-05-01-progress-with-open-opportunities-notes-from-the-field.md

   - Open Opportunities program
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-450-Motivation-by-gensyn-Flickr-CC-BY-NC-ND-2.0.jpg" alt="A motivational note reads, "Let's be Awesome!
-Signed, The voice in your head"" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-450-Motivation-by-gensyn-Flickr-CC-BY-NC-ND-2.0.jpg" alt="A motivational note reads, Let's be Awesome!
+Signed, The voice in your head" caption="" >}}

 As a task creator with an ambitious agenda and limited resources, I’ve got a great deal of incentive to make the most use that I can of [Open Opportunities](https://midas.18f.us/).
 And indeed, Open Opportunities participants have made a concrete and positive difference in the operations of our office, the [Advanced Manufacturing National Program Office](http://manufacturing.gov/welcome.html), part of the National Institute of Standards and Technology in the Department of Commerce.